Updated January 7, 2020.

 Virtually all sheer fabrics can be pierced by a regular tapestry needle, so you do not have to use sharp needles.

-Cut you piece of fabric bigger than the total area of the design and baste along the edges with a contrasting color of thread.
-If you are basting in the margins of the canvas, it is probably best to leave it in place.
+Cut your piece of fabric bigger than the total area of the design, as in the picture above, and baste along the edges with a contrasting color of thread.
+If you are basting in the margins of the canvas, it is probably best to leave this stitching in place.
 Otherwise you will need to take the basting out after you have secured the fabric with other stitches.
 In some fabrics this might leave holes.

 Transparent fabrics come in four basic types: chiffon, lame, organdy, and net.
 Chiffon ravels very easily and you will need to make sure you cut generous margins and baste firmly.
 Cutting the fabric with pinking shears is a good idea as well.
 Tissue lame is a semi-transparent version of the metallic cloth called lame. because it has shiny mylar threads in it, you may need to use a sharper needle. it ravels somewhat.
 Organza is a thin, stiff sheer fabric, often used for ruffles.
 Net or tulle is like those bath puffs, a woven net of fabric.
 It comes in different sizes, the smallest, softest sizes (tulle and illusion) are best.